 Sound uninteresting, it’s not.
-The first selection from Lynn Conway is without a doubt the most comprehensive and interesting writings on the subjects of transgender and transsexual men and women that I have found.
+The basics on TG/TS information below from Lynn Conway is without a doubt the most comprehensive and interesting writings on the subjects of transgender and transsexual men and women that I have found.
 It’s not just written from experience, but in an easily readable manner.
 It’s like an exciting adventure story.
 And if you ever wondered why we are what we are, she definitely supports the evidence in “Brain Sex” about the causes of transgenderism

 The fact is, transgenderism, in one form or another, is obviously nothing new.
 It’s a biological fact of life that can be traced as far back as 7000 B.C.
 Buried in the Altai Mountains, central Asia, archaeologists and anthropologists say this woman was a part of a warrior tribe who died over 2,500 years ago.
 New DNA analysis has discovered the skeleton was genetically male but it had been buried with all the adornments of a young woman, potentially the earliest proof of a trans woman not only existing but being accepted and cherished as well.